-Nonprofit leaders need to place fundraising at the centre of every business decision, who are the donors and how do they prefer their charitable giving.
-To create a fundraising experience that has a true impact, Not-For-Profits should foster digital talent and education, become active on social media, set aside resources for digital planning, strategy and online giving, and understand their audience and how to reach them.
+Non-profit leaders need to place fundraising at the centre of every business decision, who are the donors and how do they prefer their charitable giving.
+To create a fundraising experience that has a true impact, Not-For-Profits should foster digital talent and education, become active on social media, set aside resources for digital adoption planning, digital sstrategy and online giving, and understand their audience and how to reach them.

 Digital Technology Transformation

-There are many benefits for a nonprofit that undertake a digital technology transformation of their organisational processes, people, data and technology:
+There are many benefits for a non-profit that undertake a digital transformation of their organisational processes, people, data and technology:

 - A framework for improved engagement to better understand where the position of their supporters on specific issues (on social media for example)

 - the right collaboration tools are available for internal teams and departments, removing information silos

 - volunteers and employees can more freely and effectively work with one another to achieve the vision and values of the organisation.

 The pandemic delivered a long-lasting impact on fundraising revenue for the non-profit sector that will be felt for many years.
 The biggest consideration for the sector when building its digital transformation strategy is process streamlining, digital fundraising and data analysis.
 Therefore, nonprofits need to seek outside expertise on what areas of their organisation they should focus on first.